Glagan/MyMangaDex/README.md

 * [ ] Show last read and manga image on title hover
 * [ ] Modal to directly edit all informations
 * [ ] Re-reading
-* [ ] Check what happen when a manga from the On-hold, or Dropped list is read
-* [ ] Offset for chapters